masiedu4/simple-calculator/README.md

-A Calculator App built using Vanilla JavaScript with more emphasis to ES6 concepts.
+A Calculator App built using Vanilla JavaScript with more emphasis on ES6 concepts.